maximebriand/blog-ecrivain/README.md

 - send emails
 - make homepage title manageable
 - ~~manage case when next chapter is alone (should be on right)~~
-- manage case when next/previous chapter is premium are draft
+- ~~manage case when next/previous chapter is premium are draft~~
+- make uniq~ue the chapter number